Depp and Heard face uncertain career prospects after trial

 The case captivated viewers who watched gavel-to-gavel television coverage, including impassioned followers on social media who dissected the actors’ mannerisms, their wardrobe choices and their use of alcohol and drugs.

-Both performers emerge with unclear prospects for their careers.
+Both performers emerge with unclear prospects.
 Depp, a three-time best actor Oscar nominee, was a bankable star until recent years, with credits including playing Capt.
 Jack Sparrow in the “Pirates of the Caribbean” films.
 However, he lost that role and was replaced in a “Fantastic Beasts” spinoff.

 Heard’s acting career has been more modest, and her only two upcoming roles are in a small film and the upcoming “Aquaman” sequel due out next year.